Indiana Jones and the Dial of Destiny: Marketing

 During Star Wars Celebration in May 2022, Ford debuted the first official image from the film, showing Jones silhouetted in a cave.
 Exclusive footage was shown to attendees at the D23 Expo in September 2022.
 The footage included shots of a de-aged Ford and multiple action sequences, and confirmed the return of Rhys-Davies.
 The film's title, Indiana Jones and the Dial of Destiny, was revealed on December 1, 2022, alongside the first trailer for the film.
-Hasbro will produce toys based on the film, as it did with Crystal Skull in 2008.
-Lego will release sets in conjunction with the release of the film in a relaunch of their Indiana Jones theme.
+The Escapist's John Friscia found the trailer's nod to Raiders of the Lost Ark amusing but hoped that the film wouldn't rely on nostalgia.
 A TV spot for the film aired during Super Bowl LVII on February 12, 2023.
+A new trailer and poster debuted at the 2023 Star Wars Celebration on April 7, 2023.